-No matter how many years you’ve lived, if you’re reading this we already know that you’re quite familiar with the signs of a blocked drain.
-If it’s not completely obvious – like if the sink or toilet water is either stationary or at your feet – then you know that a blocked drain smells bad, clears waste a lot more slowly than usual, and makes weird gurgling sounds.
-Much less well known is what to look out for if your place has an outside drain blocked.
+No matter how many years you’ve lived, if you’re reading this, we already know that you’re familiar with the signs of a blocked drain.
+If it’s not completely obvious – like if the sink or toilet water is either stationary or at your feet – then you know that a blocked drain smells terrible, clears waste a lot more slowly than usual, and makes weird gurgling sounds.
+What to look out for is much less well-known if your place has an outside drain blocked.

 While it’s usually soap, hair, food scraps and clumps of toilet paper that back up those inside drains, your outside drains are an entirely different kettle of fish.
-They’re designed to grapple with more serious debris, like branches, leaves, mud, litter and other outdoor debris – but they can only take so much.
-Often, all it takes is a serious storm and you’ll soon be looking up how to unblock a drain outside or reaching for that plumber’s number.
+They’re designed to grapple with more severe debris, like branches, leaves, mud, litter and other outdoor debris – but they can only take so much.
+Often, all it takes is a severe storm, and you’ll soon be looking up how to unblock a drain outside or reaching for that plumber’s number.

 So before calling in the cavalry, let’s see if we can unblock outside drain pipes all by yourself.
-First up, how confident are you that it’s just a relatively straightforward blockage and not a deeper and potentially more damaging, complex and expensive plumbing problem?
-If you’re confident, then ask yourself a second question: Is it your drain, or a shared one?
-If it’s yours alone, then it’s both your right and your responsibility to put it right.
+First up, how confident are you that it’s just a relatively straightforward blockage and not a more profound and potentially more damaging, complex and expensive plumbing problem?
+If you’re confident, ask yourself a second question: Is it your drain or a shared one?
+If it’s yours alone, then it’s your right and your responsibility to do it right.

 Related reading: How to unblock a sink drain

-Learning how to unblock drains outside really is something you can do, although we should caution that if you’re not a fairly confident do-it-yourself enthusiast, it’s probably best to leave it to professional drain cleaning plumbers.
-Also, please understand that the people who really know how to clear a blocked drain outside are trained, licensed, qualified and benefit from having all the best and most specialised drain cleaning tools and technologies.
-Whether it’s a blocked stormwater drain or sewerage pipe blockage they know exactly what to do to get that outside drain unblocked and flowing.
+Learning how to unblock drains outside is something you can do.
+However, we should caution that if you’re not a reasonably confident do-it-yourself enthusiast, it’s probably best to leave it to professional drain cleaning plumbers.
+Also, please understand that the people who know how to clear a blocked drain outside are trained, licensed, and qualified and benefit from having all the best and most specialised drain cleaning tools and technologies, whether it’s a blocked stormwater drain or sewerage pipe blockage they know precisely what to do to get that outside drain unblocked and flowing.

-Apart from that, our DIY method really is quite simple:
+Apart from that, our DIY method is quite simple:

 - A drain rod